exercism/v3/languages/csharp/exercises/concept/nested-types/.docs/instructions.md

 Ensure that the `Telemetry` instance cannot be created outside the scope of the car.

-## 3. Prevent other code from taking too many dependencies on the Speed struct
+## 3. Prevent other code from taking dependencies on the Speed struct

-Ensure that the `Speed` struct cannot be instantiated outside the scope of the `RemoteControlCar` class.
+Ensure that the `Speed` struct cannot be used outside the scope of the `RemoteControlCar` class.

 ## 4. Prevent other code from taking dependencies on the SpeedUnits enum